Am I eligible for care from Hatch ?

-Yes, we accept patients who are currently being cared for in the public system, provided they have private hospital and obstetric cover, and meet our other eligibility requirements.
-We accept patients up until 36 weeks’ gestation.
+Yes, we accept women who are currently being cared for in the public system, provided they have private hospital and obstetric cover, and meet our other eligibility requirements.
+We accept women or transfers up until 36 weeks’ gestation.

 Will I see the same midwife and obstetrician for all of my appointments?

 We can’t promise you will see the same clinician at every appointment however, encourage pre-booked appointments with the same one or two clinicians if availability permits to support contunity of antenatal and postnatal care.

 Where will I have my baby with Hatch Private Maternity?

 All Hatch births will be attended at the Mater Mothers’ Private Hospital in South Brisbane.

 I am quite far along in my pregnancy, can I still have my care with Hatch?

 Yes, Hatch Private Maternity will happily accept women up until 36 weeks’ gestation, provided they meet our eligibility requirements.
 Please note, all women who see us after 28 weeks’ gestation will be required to pay the pregnancy management fee, regardless of how many appointments they attend, or if the management fee has been paid to another doctor or hospital already.
 If you are paying the management fee again, you are not entitled to the Medicare rebate.

 Can I choose to have an elective caesarean with Hatch?

 Yes, Hatch Private Maternity supports women’s choice of birth.
 You can discuss your birth preferences from the very first appointment, and can expect education and advice throughout your pregnancy about the potential risks and expectations to ensure you feel you are making an informed decision.
 Final discussions occur at your 36 week Obstetrician appointment where you will sign a consent form and confirm a date.